VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

   Finally, the atomic search work only for the tag search.
 In fact, if the user do an atomic search on a multiple text search it will try to search the joint of the words.
 For the tag search, #link(<refImple>)[we have to think in a completely different way to implement this feature].

+- #text(fill: rgb("#2CBEC0"), [Table : ])A column containing the value of a field to allow the user to modify a it directly from the table was initially requested but could not be implemented do to lack of time.
+Currently, the GUI will notify the user of missing or unassociated files but we did not have the time to implement the feature that can help fix those issues.
+This version of the GUI only displays items in the table without offering the possibility to modify them.
+Hence, users will not be able to modify or remove any cell manually.

 - #text(fill: rgb("#2CBEC0"), [Preview : ])The `FieldItem::getRect` is used to inform the `QGraphicsView` of the new region to display when the user clicks on a "field" cell inside the Table.
 The call stack is :\
   #par(justify: false,[`FieldItem::getRect -> ExamSinglePage::getFieldPos -> Examscene::setROI -> ExamViewPort::fitROIInView`.])
   But `fitROIInView` wasn't implemented due to the lack of time.
-- [ ] Column that specifies a field’s value (checked/unchecked or sentence) and the ability to modify it directly from the table
-- [ ] Associate missing files once the table’s data was initialized
-- [ ] Delete an exam, copy or a page from the table
-- [ ] Mark a field as modified in the table

-<<<<<<< Updated upstream
 = What could be improved <refImple>
 - The executable doesn't have a logo, so a per-platform generic logo like #box(image("genericlogo1.png", height: 1em)) on Linux is used by default.
 - The Regex are good but the use of them to compare the text in the cells brings too much difficulty when we want to change